The rubric for mitigating Stripe disputes is clear. But it takes ungodly amounts of hours and industry experience to get the hang of it.

 For Stripe disputes, there are standard processes observed.

-First, Stripe reviews your evidence and conveys it to their financial partners.
+First, Stripe reviews your evidence and conveys it to its financial partners.
 If their financial partners ascertain your evidence is sufficient and speaks to the Stripe dispute, they will share your documentation with the card issuer.

 In essence, Stripe acts as the middle person in the dispute process, while the card issuer has the final say on the Stripe dispute’s outcome.